blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 We used formal hypothesis testing to determine the statistical significance of pairwise cluster means.
 To this end, we applied the non-parametric Dunn test with Bonferroni correction, which yielded the following results.

 In the table, a value of 1 denotes a statistically significant difference in means between that pair of attributes.
-A 1 indicates statistical significance between groups.
 Here are the results:

 |   | 0 | 1 | 2 | 3 | 4 | 5 | 6 |
 |---|---|---|---|---|---|---|---|